 In some areas of the preserve you can also get out onto the water.
 I’d recommend booking onto an airboat tour for the best chance of seeing alligators.

-You’ll also likely see a range of other interesting animals including turtles, snakes and herons.
+I also got to see a range of other interesting animals including turtles, snakes and herons.

 Check out some of the alligators of the Jean Lafitte National Historical Park and Preserve in the video below:

-Located in St. Tammany Parish, Honey Island Swamp is a pristine and natural swamp that stretches over 70,000 acres.
+Located in St. Tammany Parish near New Orleans, Honey Island Swamp is a pristine and natural swamp that stretches over 70,000 acres.

 The Honey Island Swamp is home to alligators as well as a range of other animals including turtles, snakes, bears and plenty of birds.

-The best way to spot alligators in Honey Island Swamp is by joining a boat tour
+The best way to spot alligators in Honey Island Swamp is by joining a boat tour.
+This is the boat tour that I did and I really enjoyed it.

-This allows you to get the best close-up views of the alligators and hear all about the swamp legends from your experienced tour guide.
+I got some incredible close-up views of the alligators and heard all about the swamp legends from our expert guide.

 You can see some of the alligators of Honey Island Swamp in the video below: